convox/convox/docs/getting-started/introduction.md

 Many users have two Racks, one for staging and one for production.

-You can also run a Rack on your local development workstation to develop your app in an enviornment nearly identical to production.
+You can also run a Rack on your local development workstation to develop your app in an environment nearly identical to production.

 Once you have runtime integration setup it's time to create your first Rack!
 Click on the Racks link in the web console and then click the cloud Install button.
 You can give your Rack a name like `dev` and select the region you want to install it in.
 From here you can select the runtime integration you just created and install a Rack.
 Rack installation typically takes between 5-20 minutes depending on the cloud provider.
 If you click on the Rack as it is been installed you can follow along with the Rack creation progress.